GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 * A simple second-order-in-space explicit scheme is used to discretise the equations.
 The eddy viscosity $\epsilon$ is clipped if needed to prevent violation of the time-step constraint for explicit diffusion (`eddy_viscosity <= (min_grid_cell_side_length**2 / (2 * timestep))`).
 This approach can work well in practical cases where turbulent diffusion is not very strong.
 For models with high resolution and/or strong turbulent diffusion, you may need to reduce the `timestep` to prevent clipping from affecting the solution.
 The same approach to limiting the eddy-viscosity is used in the model SWASH (*Zijlema, M.; Stelling, G. & Smit, P. SWASH: An operational public domain code for simulating wave fields and rapidly varied flows in coastal waters Coastal Engineering, 2011, 58, 992 - 1012*).
 * See [here](examples/overbank_flow/) for a test of the turbulent diffusion model in SWALS, which compares with a separate solution for steady-state overbank flow.

-## The Leap-frog schemes
+## The Leapfrog schemes

-The SWALS leap-frog schemes solve the nonlinear shallow water equations, with a particular focus on linear or quasi-linear variants that are efficient for low-Froude-number flow.
+The SWALS leapfrog schemes solve the nonlinear shallow water equations, with a particular focus on linear or quasi-linear variants that are efficient for low-Froude-number flow.
 The most complete scheme is `leapfrog_nonlinear`, which solves the nonlinear shallow water equations without any eddy-viscosity term:

 $$ \frac{\partial \eta}{\partial t} + \nabla \cdot \mathbf{q} = 0 $$